Reviews of playgroups and activities in Marylebone

 St. Mary’s Toddler and Carer Group

-- Great baby and toddler group, with a great big space for children to urn and play, and well-resourced with different activity centres.
+- Great baby and toddler group, with a great big space for children to learn and play, and is well-resourced with different activity centres.

-- Big drawback: there is a mandatory buggy park at the top of a long flight of stairs.
-Your buggy will be parked just inside the door off the street and you have to get you and your children to the lower ground floor.
+- Big drawback: there is a mandatory buggy park at the top of a flight of stairs.
+Your buggy will be parked just inside the door off the street and you have to get you and your children to the lower floor via the stairs or the lift.
 The group is full and each week everyone happily complies.

 - Great facilities for nappy changes and toilets.
 Kitchen facilities available, if needed.